sara-sabr/github-evaluation/slide-one.md

 ### Manager

 Managers can part-take in the other courses.
-They're priority should be **reviewing pull requests** course.
+They're priority should be the **reviewing pull requests** course.

 ### Why